 Or, can you access discounts for online retailers or national stores?
 Can you share the discounts you get as a business (i.e. technology, services) with your employees?
 Corporations, in particular, often get discounts because of large bulk purchases from various vendors.
 If allowed, let your employees tap into this and get some of the bulk order.

-- Determine what times and days you’ll be needing part-time workers so you know where and how flexible you can be with what your business requires.
+- Determine what times and days you need workers so you know where and how flexible you can be with what your business requires.

 - Discuss what you need, and what the worker needs during the hiring process.
 Know beforehand what is expected.

-- Communicate with the worker and make sure they have an avenue to alert you to changes in their schedule (e.g. new semester, different schedule).
+- Communicate with the worker and make sure they have an avenue to alert you to changes in their schedule.

 - Have policies that allow for flexibility to function, such as allowing employees to find others who are willing to take their shift if necessary.